Travis Trickett: Return to West Virginia

 Prior to the 2019 season, Trickett was hired by Neal Brown as the inside receivers and tight ends coach at West Virginia.
 During his time with the Mountaineers, Trickett guided inside receiver Winston Wright Jr. to two All-Big 12 selections as he led the team in receiving in both 2020 and 2021.
 Trickett also helped coach one of the most improved offenses in the nation.
 The Mountaineers added more than 90 yards per game from 2019 to 2020 as more than a touchdown per game.

 In 2021, Trickett was ranked among the top ten recruiters in the Big 12 Conference by 247Sports, one of two outside of the Oklahoma and Texas staff’s.
 He is especially well-known for his recruiting efforts in the Miami, Florida area.

 South Florida

 In January of 2022, Trickett was announced as the new offensive coordinator for the South Florida Bulls football team.
 He replaced Charlie Weis Jr., whom took the same position at Ole Miss.

 Personal life

 Trickett is a Hattiesburg, Mississippi native.
 His father, Rick Trickett is currently the offensive line coach at Jacksonville State.
-His younger brother, Clint Trickett, is currently the offensive coordinator at Marshall, and his youngest brother, Chance, is a scout for the Los Angeles Rams.
+His youngest brother, Clint Trickett, is the former offensive coordinator at Marshall, and his younger brother, Chance, is a scout for the Los Angeles Rams.

 Trickett and his wife, Tiffany, have three children: Maverick, Camilla, and Holden.